Paris Jardins du Ranelagh Park in France

-The Jardins du Ranelagh was turned into a beautiful park in 1860 and is a lovely area to relax with a picnic, enjoy the tranquillity of sitting amongst the trees or watch your children playing games, going to a puppet show or riding the carousel.
+The Paris Jardins du Ranelagh Park in France was created in 1860 and is a lovely area to relax with a picnic, enjoy the tranquillity of sitting amongst the trees or watch your children playing games, going to a puppet show or riding the carousel.

 An Irish gentleman by the name of Lord Ranelagh opened a public ball in London back in the 1700s and with its success a French gentleman by the name of Morisan decided to do the same thing in Paris.